lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 After you download the image, you **must** verify it, as this is the most common reason there are problems with a Lubuntu install.
 There is `a helpful page on the Ubuntu Community Help wiki <https://help.ubuntu.com/community/VerifyIsoHowto>`_ that can guide you in the right direction.

 .. warning:: Downloading via HTTP and not verifying the image can lead to hours of frustration with even the developers quite confused what is happening with your system.
-With just one bit of the image flipped it will cause massive frustration and a failed install.
+With just one bit of the image flipped  will cause massive frustration and a failed install.

 To verify the image, run this from the command line: